TTovi

 Why life skills matters at age 4

 Four-year-olds can genuinely contribute to the household.
 They can make sandwiches, pack bags, and clean surfaces.
-These activities respect their growing capability while building the executive function and independence that prepare them for school.
+These activities respect their growing capability while building the thinking through steps and independence that prepare them for school.

 5 activities to try today